NoahKise/Portfolio/README.md

 ## Known Bugs

 * I was unable to style my embedded Bandcamp player in any meaningful way.
 I wanted to center it in its box and give it responsize size scaling, and I was unable to accomplish either.
-As such, certain viewport sizees may result in a sub-optimal display.
+As such, certain viewport sizes may result in a sub-optimal display.

 ## License